 Build bundles of value

 Content flow goes beyond presenting products in an order of interest.
 Item placement in retail stores is about creating opportunities to up-sell and cross-sell.
-However, these tactics must be strategic, applied in a way that makes the customer feel like they’re making a discovery about an additional product and not being pressured.
+However, these tactics must be strategic, and applied in a way that makes the customer feel like they’re making a discovery about an additional product and not being pressured.
 On your landing page, you can increase purchase orders and the value of your clicks.

 Imagine yourself at the grocery store.
 You finish adding all your groceries to your cart and head to the checkout.
 As you wait in line, your eye falls on the selection of candy and gum.
 You realize a quick snack sounds tasty, so you grab a chocolate bar, but then you worry about bad breath, so you also pick up some minty gum just in case.